rjmeats/BritishRainfall/BritishAssociationReports/Readme.md

 <img src="ExampleInspections.jpg" style="width:600px">

-For ease of reference, the page images for these tables of inspections have been extracted and put into a separate PDF document: [BAAS_RainGaugeInspections.pdf](BAAS_RainGaugeInspections.pdf)
+For ease of reference, the page images for these tables of inspections have been extracted and put into a separate PDF document: [BAAS_RainGaugeInspections.pdf](BAAS_RainGaugeInspections.pdf).
+Stephen Burt has kindly produced a [searchable version](BAAS_RainGaugeInspections.searchable.pdf).